-I am still working on part two of the Jane Austen series so I thought this week I would do a read along video for one of the primary sources I used for part one.
-This is William Cadogan’s letter to the governors of the Foundling Hospital in London, published in 1748.
-He doesn’t approve of the way women or old timey doctors managed infant care and makes a lot of fallacious arguments in favor of “nature” and proposes a feeding schedule that would result in malnutrition for any infant (four feedings in twenty-four hours, during daytime hours only, is not enough).
+This is a read-along of William Cadogan’s letter to the governors of the Foundling Hospital in London, published in 1748.
+Cadogan doesn’t approve of the way women or old-timey doctors managed infant care because their approaches aren’t natural.
+He proposes a feeding schedule that would result in malnutrition for any infant: four feedings in twenty-four hours, during daytime hours only, is not enough.

 Please don’t follow his advice on nursing.